lumarama/foreachi/src/clean-code/good-name-please.md

         return taken + " - done by " + user;
     }

 In this context it isn't quite clear what "taken" means.
 Word "taken" only makes sense when it is used in conjunction with the object name (as in "action.taken"), but not alone.
 You need to be creative to fix this issue.
-A better name would be "description":
+A better name would probably be "description":

     class Action {
         String description;